The Knife Thrower

 The controller didn't quite reach the couch and Morgan had already taken the banana chair, so Chuck regretfully took a spot on the floor, wishing he could sit closer to his guest.

 After multiple rounds of Street Battle Chuck had only won once.
 Morgan whooped that he was on a roll, but Chuck didn't care, because he was too busy sneaking peeks at Becky and watching her in his peripheral vision.
-The pizza had come and he noticed the small pile of olives at the side of her plate.
-He wondered why she hadn't just said something about her olive aversion in the first place.
 She was just a puzzle he couldn't quite figure out.
 She seemed truly interested in the game, watching attentively, and when things got particularly exciting he noticed she bit the corner of her lip absentmindedly.
 "Okay," he said, turning to her, "your turn."

 "No, Chuck, I don't…"